YiuTerran/chat/INSTALL.md

 Tinode does not provide ICE servers out of the box.
 You must install and configure (or purchase) your own servers otherwise video and voice calling will not be available.

-Once you obtain the ICE TURN/STUN configuration from your service provider, add it to `tinode.conf` section `"webrtc"` - `"ice_servers"` (or `"ice_servers_file"`).
+Once you obtain the ICE TURN/STUN configuration from your service provider, add it to `tinode.json5` section `"webrtc"` - `"ice_servers"` (or `"ice_servers_file"`).
 Also change `"webrtc"` - `"enabled"` to `true`.
-An example configuration is provided in the `tinode.conf` for illustration only.
+An example configuration is provided in the `tinode.json5` for illustration only.
 IT WILL NOT FUNCTION because it uses dummy values instead of actual server addresses.

 ### Note on Running the Server in Background